aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/image/_index.md

 }
 ```

-## **Converting SVG to a set of shapes**
+## **Converting SVG to a Set of Shapes**
-Converting an SVG to a set of shapes follows the PowerPoint functionality when working with SVG images:
+Aspose.Slides' conversion of SVG to a set of shapes is similar to the PowerPoint functionality used to work with SVG images:

 ![PowerPoint Popup Menu](img_01_01.png)

-This functionality is provided using the [AddGroupShape](https://apireference.aspose.com/slides/net/aspose.slides.ishapecollection/addgroupshape/methods/1) method of the [IShapeCollection](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection) interface, passing in an object of type [ISvgImage](https://apireference.aspose.com/slides/net/aspose.slides/isvgimage).
-Below is an example of using this method:
+The functionality is provided through the [AddGroupShape](https://apireference.aspose.com/slides/net/aspose.slides.ishapecollection/addgroupshape/methods/1) method of the [IShapeCollection](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection) interface, passing in an object of type [ISvgImage](https://apireference.aspose.com/slides/net/aspose.slides/isvgimage).

+This sample code shows you how to use the described method to convert an SVG file to a set of shapes:

 ``` csharp
 // The path to the documents directory string dataDir = @"D:\Documents\";